aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 * Remember the Standard Metropolitan Areas Data used previously?
-In that dataset **we might be curious to predict “crime\_rate” in future**, so that becomes our target variable and rest of the variables become input variables for building a machine learning model.
+In that dataset, **we might be curious to predict "crime\_rate" in future**, so that becomes our target variable, and the rest of the variables become input variables for building a machine learning model.